taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

 curl -I https://www.boredapi.com/api/activity?price=1
 ```

-The header returned still shows HTTP status 200 OK.
+The header returned shows HTTP status 200 OK.
 I think it should return 404 not found.

 ### 2. Potential future feature suggestions
 * Currently the only HTTP method supported is GET.
 I suggest that we also support other methods such as PUT, POST, PATCH for authorized users.
 This means we need to implement API authentication.